 The word “digital” is key.

-Some folks make the mistake of thinking digital marketing is the same thing as inbound marketing.
+Some folks make the mistake of thinking senior living digital marketing is the same thing as inbound marketing.
 In our minds, the reverse is truer: all inbound marketing is digital marketing, but not all digital marketing is inbound.

 Inbound marketing involves attracting the people who are already looking for your services/products through tactics like excellent website optimization, compelling offers, and sticky blogs and social media profiles.
 And where do people typically “look” for products or services these days?
 Online.